The Human Truth Foundation

 q=189.

-With regard to its alcohol consumption rate, Nigeria comes 5th-worst in the world.
+With respect to its alcohol consumption rate, Nigeria ranks 5th-worst in the world.

 There is nothing wrong with drinking modest and sensible amounts of alcohol but fitness, physical health, mental health and long-term health all suffer as a result of medium- or heavy- drinking16 and the health risks to the baby when pregnant mothers drink17 are well-known.
 Aside from the effects on the individual, alcohol misuse impacts on entire economies18 via increased health service costs, policing costs and lost days' work.
 Worldwide, alcohol misuse is "among the top five risk factors for disease, disability and death" and is a "cause of more than 200 disease and injury conditions in individuals, most notably alcohol dependence, liver cirrhosis, cancers and injuries"19.
 "In 2012...
 5.9% of all global deaths, were attributable to alcohol consumption"20.
 Deaths from chronic alcohol misuse have been rising for decades, and so has violence, abuse, vandalism and crime all associated with alcohol over-use.
 The aggression and crime associated with alcohol in some Western countries infringes on the human rights of those who want nothing to do with such behaviour.
 Many of the social effects of alcohol are psychological and cultural; i.e., people don't have to behave criminally or destructively whilst drunk - it is a culturally learned behaviour.
 Experiments have shown that behaviour can be controlled: Those who do not wish to behave badly whilst drunk, will not do so.